-In September 2016, Kristin took part in the world premiere of Kurt Vonnegut and Richard Clark’s opera, Happy Birthday Wanda June with Indianapolis Opera, playing the role of Paul.
-This summer in Middlebury, Vermont she appeared as the Lady in Waiting in Verdi’s Macbeth, toured the Midwest with the Mark Morris Dance Company in the ensemble of Morris’ iconic Dido and Aeneas, and made her role debut as the title character in Rossini’s La Cenerentola with Salt Marsh Opera.
-Upcoming performances include a return to Beirut, Lebanon as the alto soloist in Handel’s Messiah, solo appearances with the New York-based Sacred Music in a Sacred Space, and Ramiro in On Site Opera and Atlanta Opera’s co-production of La finta Giardiniera.
+During the 2016/17 season, Kristin took part in the world premiere of Kurt Vonnegut and Richard Clark’s opera, Happy Birthday Wanda June with Indianapolis Opera, playing the role of Paul.
+She appeared as the Lady in Waiting in Verdi’s Macbeth with Middlebury Opera, performed in two separate productions with the Mark Morris Dance Company in the ensemble of Morris’ iconic Dido and Aeneas, and made her role debut as the title character in Rossini’s La Cenerentola with Salt Marsh Opera.
+Other performances include a return to Beirut, Lebanon as the alto soloist in Handel’s Messiah, multiple solo appearances with the New York-based choral group Sacred Music in a Sacred Space, Weill cabaret songs with the Brooklyn Art Song Society, and her role debut as Ramiro in On Site Opera and Atlanta Opera’s co-production of Mozart’s The secret gardener.

 In 2012/2013, Kristin sang the role of Bessie in Kurt Weill’s Mahagonny Songspiel with the Sinfonietta Riverdale, and was an Apprentice Artist with Caramoor Bel Canto, both in New York City.
 She appeared as the mezzo-soprano soloist in the US premiere of Johan De Meij’s 4th Symphony, Sinfonie de Lieder, with the New York Wind Symphony.
 She won the Artistic Director’s Award at the Connecticut Concert Opera competition, and was a semifinalist in the Joy in Singing competition in New York City, the American Traditions competition in Savannah, GA, and the Mildred Miller International Vocal Competition in Pittsburgh, PA.